-1. Influencer Marketing Will Be a $10 Billion Industry by 2020
+1. Influencer Marketing soon will be a $10 Billion Industry

 A few short years ago, people who had built a following online were happy to exchange content for free products.
 Who doesn’t like free stuff?!
 These days, influencers are asking for compensation in exchange for visibility with their audience.
 It's estimated that the influencer marketing industry will bubble up to $10 billion by next year.
 The competition for influencers will increase and costs will go up.
 Structure your budgets accordingly!